Oluwapelumi99/BMW_Trivia/README.md

 - Click 'CONNECT' to link up Heroku app to github repository code.
 - Then scroll down and choose how you want to deploy, whether 'MANUALLY' by clicking the 'DEPLOY BRANCH' option or 'AUTOMATICALLY' by clicking the 'ENABLE AUTOMATIC DEPLOYS'.
 - After app has been succesfully deployed, a message comes up and there is a button called 'VIEW' which takes you to the terminal to run your code.

 ## Credits
+- The https://www.rich.readthedocs.io app was used to add the color and emojis to the terminal.